 Wondering what to eat in Ecuador?
 Cory Lee recently checked out the Ecuador food scene and shares his tips for the must-eat traditional Ecuadorian food.

-Ecuador is known around the world for its magnificent natural wonders — but what many people don’t realize is that in addition to the renowned Galapagos Islands, incredible Amazon rainforest, and the awe-inspiring Andes mountains, Ecuador also has a flourishing food scene.
+But many people don’t realize that Ecuador also has a flourishing food scene.
 With so many great choices, the food in Ecuador is worth a visit on its own.